-Mitigation Measures Party Responsible for Implementation Implementation Timing Agency Responsible Monitoring Monitoring Rendering Plant (1 mile) 0 9 VCIOII reduency The Odor Management Plan prepared for these facilities shall identify control technologies that will be utilized to reduce potential odors to acceptable levels, including appropriate enforcement mechanisms.
+The state of the s Office and the second s The state of the s The state of the s Mitigation Measures Party Responsible for Implementation Implementation Timing Agency Responsible for Monitoring Monitoring Monitoring Rendering Plant (1 mile) With the second 9 TOTAL TOTAL Li educi Icy The Odor Management Plan prepared for these facilities shall identify control technologies that will be utilized to reduce potential odors to acceptable levels, including appropriate enforcement mechanisms.
 Control technologies may include but are not limited to scrubbers (e.g., air pollution control devices) at an industrial facility.
 Control technologies identified in the odor management plan shall be identified as mitigation measures in the environmental document and/or incorporated into the site plan.
-THE PERSON NAMED IN COLUMN 1 THE PERSON NAMED
+THE PARTY NAMED IN COLUMN TWO IS NOT THE PARTY N update of the Climate Action